-If your looking for comfort, a lodge should be your best but not in a way like campsites are not comfortable, with a campsite you may not the luxury of a swimming pool like in a Safari lodge where you get some basic comfort and nice air-conditioned room.
+If you are looking for comfort, a lodge should be your best but not in a way like campsites are not comfortable, with a campsite you may not have the luxury of a swimming pool like in a Safari lodge where you get some basic comfort and nice air-conditioned room.

 The type of Safari vehicle

-What kind of a vehicle should you opt for while on a Masai Mara Holiday ?
-Essentially there are two types of vehicles which apply in a lot of places in Kenya; one is the Land Cruiser or the old Land Rovers and the other one is the Safari Vans.
-The key point to note here Is that there is a difference in pricing as far as the Land Cruiser, it a bit more expensive majorly because it’s a 4×4 all-terrain bike and at times in a places like Masai Mara when it rains the tracks become so muddy and you may have to cross some over flowing rivers so a 4×4 is highly recommended.
-On the other hand a Safari van is a cheaper way to do but at Masai Mara Holidays we highly emphasize that travelers should stick to a land cruiser for a guaranteed smooth Safari.
+What kind of a vehicle should you opt for while on a Masai Mara Holiday?
+Essentially there are two types of vehicles that apply in a lot of places in Kenya; one is the Land Cruiser or the old Land Rovers and the other one is the Safari Vans.
+The key point to note here Is that there is a difference in pricing as far as the Land Cruiser, it is a bit more expensive majorly because it’s a 4×4 all-terrain bike and at times in places like Masai Mara when it rains the tracks become so muddy and you may have to cross some overflowing rivers so a 4×4 is highly recommended.
+On the other hand, a Safari van is a cheaper way to do but at Masai Mara Holidays we highly emphasize that travelers should stick to a land cruiser for a guaranteed smooth Safari.